 | Chg in FII Hold | -0.01 % | Chg in DII Hold | 0.35 % | PAT Qtr | 881 Cr. | PAT Prev Qtr | 753 Cr. |

-- Debt: Debt-to-equity ratio of 0.10 indicates very low leverage, strengthening financial stability.
+- Debt: Debt-to-equity ratio of 0.10 indicates very low leverage, ensuring financial stability.

-- Intrinsic Value: Current price trades well above fair value, limiting near-term upside.
+- Intrinsic Value: Current price trades above fair value, limiting upside potential.

-- Nestlé India operates in FMCG, with strong brands across packaged foods, beverages, and nutrition.
+- Nestlé India operates in FMCG, with strong brands across food and beverages.

 📈 Entry Zone & Long-Term Guidance

-- Long-Term Holding: Suitable for long-term investors seeking exposure to FMCG growth.
-Staggered buying recommended due to stretched valuations.
+- Long-Term Holding: Suitable for investors seeking exposure to FMCG growth and brand stability, but accumulation should be cautious due to stretched valuations.

 ✅ Positive

-- DII holding increased by 0.35%, reflecting domestic institutional support.
+- DII holdings increased (+0.35%), showing domestic institutional support.

 ⚠️ Limitation